 [H2] Health Information System Evaluation

 Case control approaches can be used to evaluate the effectiveness of EHR systems.
-For example, the relationship between computerized provider order entry and pediatric adverse drug events can be assessed (Yu 2009), as can the effectiveness of care received remotely via telemedicine compared with that received in a typical hospital or physician office setting (Palen et al. 2012).
+For example, the relationship between computerized provider order entry and pediatric adverse drug events can be assessed (Yu et al. 2009), as can the effectiveness of care received remotely via telemedicine compared with that received in a typical hospital or physician office setting (Palen et al. 2012).
 Matched case controls have also been used to evaluate public health and occupational health programs (Cullen, Checkoway, and Alexander 1996).

-[H2] Finance and Cost Effectiveness
+[H2] Finance and Cost-Effectiveness

 The use of case control studies to conduct cost-effectiveness analysis is common (Vonkeman et al. 2008).
-A retrospective matched case-control study was conducted to assess the financial impact of treating ventilator-associated pneumonia.
-The analysis provided the first demonstration of significant, sustained reductions in pediatric ventilator-associated pneumonia rates following the implementation of a costly prevention bundle (Brilli et al. 2008).
+A retrospective matched case-control study was conducted to assess the financial impact of treating pediatric ventilator-associated pneumonia.
+The analysis provided the first demonstration of significant, sustained reductions in rates following the implementation of a costly prevention bundle (Brilli et al. 2008).
 Others have used this method to examine the profitability of business operations (Bijl, Kooistra, and Hogeveen 2007), to examine hospital closure (Longo and Chase 1984), to examine the cost-effectiveness of robotic surgery (Sarlos et al. 2010), and to examine expenditures before and after surgical interventions (Relph et al. 2013).

 [H2] Predictive Medicine